bnidia/minitalk/README.md

 ### How to build and run
 Download to your computer, go to the directory minitalk, compile with make and then run client and server. client needs pid of server, and then text.
+Example you can see below.
 ```
 git clone https://github.com/bnidia/minitalk.git
 cd minitalk
 make
-./fdf ./maps/mars.fdf
+./server
+server> PID is: 912354
+./client 912354 "Hello world"
+server>Hello world
 ```